styled-components/styled-components/README.md

   </a>
 </div>

+> **Note:** `styled-components` generates a real stylesheet with classes.
+It attaches those classes to styled components via the `className` prop.
+If a third-party (or any non-styled react component really) isn't styleable with the `styled(MyComponent)` notation, it's likely because that component does not attach the passed-in `className` prop to a DOM node! (see the ["Using `styled-components` with existing CSS"](./docs/existing-css.md)) doc for more information!)

 ### Animations

 CSS animations with `@keyframes` aren't scoped to a single component but you still don't want them to be global.
 This is why we export a `keyframes` helper which will generate a unique name for your keyframes.
 You can then use that unique name throughout your app.